dromotherm/documentation/pages/themis/FluidTemp/Note_ADAM_4015_PT100_HIOKI_TC.md

 [download drivers](https://www.moxa.com/en/products/industrial-edge-connectivity/usb-to-serial-converters-usb-hubs/secure-routers/uport-1000-series#resources)

+for ADAM configuration, Advantech provides the [ADAM utility](https://support.advantech.com/support/DownloadSRDetail_New.aspx?SR_ID=1-9HOC2&Doc_Source=Download)

 #### check the moxa configuration

-on a window desktop, go to the device manager and fit the moxa so it works in RS485(2W)
+On a window desktop, go to the device manager and fit the moxa so it works in RS485(2W)

 ![moxa uport conf](uport_conf.png)